USING AKUA LIQUID PIGMENT

 Using Needle Applicators

 Fill the Bellows-bottles with Akua Liquid Pigment and assemble.
 Press the bottom of the bottle very gently.
 It will be ready to use when the color flows to the tip.
 When the needle is first placed on the plate, a small bead of ink may run off the tip.
 Before placing the tip on the plate, wipe the bead of ink off by running the tip over a piece of paper.
-To clean the needle tips, fill a clean Bellows-bottle with water and squeeze the water through the tip. more about pens & applicators
+To clean the needle tips, fill a clean Bellows-bottle with water and squeeze the water through the tip. more about needle applicators

 Dry Paper is recommended for Monotype.
 Printing on dry paper offers higher contrast prints.
 It also eliminates the possibility of paper shrinkage making it ideal for printing multi-registered plates.